[Home ] [Archive] [ فارسی ]

 FOP 2025, 10(1): 71-82 Back to browse issues page

-Feasibility of in vitro generation of Sansevieria trifasciataa 'Laurentii' plantlets through thin cell layer
+Feasibility of in vitro generation of Sansevieria trifasciata 'Laurentii' plantlets through a thin cell layer

 Matin Kazemzadeh Bahnamirei , Mostafa Khoshhal sarmast * , Mehdi Alizadeh , Mohammad Naghi Padasht